Halo 4 Review

 Halo 4 9.5

 Since the launch of the original Xbox, Bungie had a single focus: Halo.
-Passing the torch on one of this generation’s most popular franchise, 343 Industries has proven themselves capable of not only developing a Halo game, but one that feels better than any of the previous games.
+Passing the torch on one of this generation's most popular franchises, 343 Industries has proven themselves capable of not only developing a Halo game but one that feels better than any of the previous games.

-After Covenant forces attempt to board the ship, Cortana has no alternative, but to wake up Master Chief.
-Before you know it, you found yourself at the center of a conflict to determine the fate of the galaxy from the threat of the Prometheans.
-343 has gone to great lengths to further develop the characters in the series that have previously felt one dimensional.
-No longer will Master Chief feel like a generic space marine as his personality shines through throughout the campaign along with Cortana who is slowly going insane.
+After Covenant forces attempt to board the ship, Cortana has no alternative but to wake up Master Chief.
+Before you know it, you find yourself at the center of a conflict to determine the fate of the galaxy from the threat of the Prometheans.
+343 has gone to great lengths to further develop the characters in the series that have previously felt one-dimensional.
+No longer will Master Chief feel like a generic space marine as his personality shines through throughout the campaign along with Cortana, who is slowly going insane.

-The action-packed cinematic campaign will end around the 6-8 hours mark – add a few more hours to the total if you are tackling it on Heroic.
-By large the gameplay is what you would expect from a Halo title with vehicles playing a dominant role in between the on-foot sections.
-The new Mantis mechs which are available during the campaign and in multiplayer matches looks like the spitting image of Metal Gear Rex when viewed from the front.
-A short campaign usually isn’t a problem if the pacing works out from start to finish, but in Halo 4 you seem to fly through the missions.
-Generally Master Chief will start exactly where he needs to be instead of traveling between locales.
+The action-packed cinematic campaign will end around the 6-8 hour mark – add a few more hours to the total if you are tackling it on Heroic.
+By and large, the gameplay is what you would expect from a Halo title with vehicles playing a dominant role in between the on-foot sections.
+The new Mantis mechs, which are available during the campaign and in multiplayer matches, look like the spitting image of Metal Gear Rex when viewed from the front.
+A short campaign usually isn't a problem if the pacing works out from start to finish, but in Halo 4 you seem to fly through the missions.
+Generally, Master Chief will start exactly where he needs to be instead of traveling between locales.

-Every since the original, Halo has been all about the multiplayer for millions of people.
-Besides the aforementioned sprinting – which can be done at anytime – and the addition of a kill streak rewards system the customization of your Spartan soldier is absolutely phenomenal.
-Unlocking many and I mean many different armor variations, helmets, color schemes, I doubt you will ever run into the same looking Spartan twice.
-It’s really refreshing to not be playing against the same old looking Master Chief style Spartan armor with a different color hue.
-While people may not even notice, but the multiplayer has a purpose this time – at least from a story/lore viewpoint.
-The UNSC has once again begun the Spartan project with each character in multiplayer taken part in wargames to improve their skills.
-Everything else that you would expect from Halo multiplayer is still there including matchmaking, playlists and the Forge editor.
+Ever since the original, Halo has been all about the multiplayer for millions of people.
+Besides the aforementioned sprinting – which can be done at any time – and the addition of a kill streak rewards system, the customization of your Spartan soldier is absolutely phenomenal.
+Unlocking many, and I mean many, different armor variations, helmets, and color schemes, I doubt you will ever run into the same-looking Spartan twice.
+It's really refreshing to not be playing against the same old-looking Master Chief style Spartan armor with a different color hue.
+While people may not even notice, the multiplayer has a purpose this time – at least from a story/lore viewpoint.
+The UNSC has once again begun the Spartan project with each character in multiplayer taking part in wargames to improve their skills.
+Everything else that you would expect from Halo multiplayer is still there including matchmaking, playlists, and the Forge editor.

 The biggest addition to the series revolves around the cooperative story mode: Spartan Ops.
-Adding five new mini-mission each week, for 10 weeks, Spartan Ops could be considered an entirely second campaign to the overall package and if you enjoy playing with your friends, you will enjoy the story developing right in front of you each week.
+Adding five new mini-missions each week, for 10 weeks, Spartan Ops could be considered an entirely second campaign to the overall package, and if you enjoy playing with your friends, you will enjoy the story developing right in front of you each week.

 Simply Put

-343 Industries and Halo 4 has given me new hope for the beloved series.
-No longer do I think of Master Chief as a generic character wrapped in average experience.
-The character development is exactly what was missing in the series for me and I am truly excited to see where the game will go with the inevitable sequel.
+343 Industries and Halo 4 have given me new hope for the beloved series.
+No longer do I think of Master Chief as a generic character wrapped in an average experience.
+The character development is exactly what was missing in the series for me, and I am truly excited to see where the game will go with the inevitable sequel.

 More Reviews on SelectButton